 Revised June 1999 with current title, June 1997, August 1992

-Originally approved by the ACEP Board of Directors titled “Certification in Emergency Medicine” January 1984
+Originally approved January 1984 titled “Certification in Emergency Medicine”

 ACEP believes that the Comprehensive Advanced Life Support (CALS) course is a valuable educational experience and is an equally acceptable alternative to other advanced life support and/or trauma life support courses.
 CALS may be of particular value to those who practice rural emergency medicine as it is more comprehensive than other life support courses.

 However, for physicians certified by ABEM or AOBEM, ACEP strongly opposes requiring completion of courses such as Advanced Cardiac Life Support (ACLS), Advanced Trauma Life Support (ATLS), Pediatric Advanced Life Support (PALS), CALS, and Basic Trauma Life Support (BTLS), or a specified number of CME hours in a sub-area of emergency medicine, as conditions for privileges, renewal of privileges, employment, qualification by hospitals, government agencies, or any other credentialing organization’s standards to provide care for designated disease entities.